Skip to content

 The first 12 hours were critical to their survival.
 They ranged in weight from 3lbs-4 oz. to 4lbs-6 oz.
 Three were suffered from hyaline membrane disease

-Before the quintuplets were born, Peggy Jo was 30 years old and husband Bill was 38 and they lived with their two older children – Meg, who was almost 4, and John, who was one-and-a-half – in a small two-bedroom home on four acres at 247 Mine Brook Road in Liberty Corner, New Jersey.
+Before the quintuplets were born, Peggy Jo was 30 years old, and her husband Bill was 38, and they lived with their two older children – Meg, who was almost 4, and John, who was one-and-a-half – in a small two-bedroom home on four acres at 247 Mine Brook Road in Liberty Corner, New Jersey.

 The family’s need for a larger home led the Somerset and Morris Home Builders Association to offer free, speedy work on an addition to the Kienast home.

-In addition to the Somerset and Morris Builders Association, the entire community came out to support the effort.
-Individuals as well as members from the Bernardsville Junior Woman’s Club, the Liberty Corner Fire Company Auxiliary, the Liberty Corner First Aid, and Ridge High School Key Club also volunteered their services.
+The entire community supported the effort, including the Somerset and Morris Builders Association, individuals, and members from the Bernardsville Junior Woman’s Club, the Liberty Corner Fire Company Auxiliary, the Liberty Corner First Aid, and Ridge High School Key Club.

 Birthdays Birthdays